creativemarket/goarion/README.md

 ## Installation
-Installation assumes Ubuntu-based system, but Goarion has been tested on MacOS X as well and installation is very similar.<br>
+Installation assumes Ubuntu-based system, but Goarion has been tested on MacOS X as well and installation is very similar.

 Install Go if you haven't already (for other OSs see https://golang.org/doc/install)
 ```bash
 sudo apt install golang-go